dazuma/toys/toys/docs/guide.md

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
-Rather, it provides a single multi-command binary called `toys`.
-You configure this binary by writing configuration files that define the commands that Toys recongizes.
-(You can, however, build your own custom command line binary using the separate **toys-core** library.)
+Rather, it provides a single binary called `toys`.
+You define the commands recognized by the Toys binary by writing configuration files.
+(You can, however, build your own custom command line binary using the related **toys-core** library.)

 This user's guide covers everything you need to know to use Toys effectively.